 After 1 week of bleaching at home.
 Appointment for a control.
 Picture after 7 days of bleaching, patient had no sensitivity.
-He used 16% carbamide peroxide, White Dental Beauty from Optident, per 2-4 hours a day with bleaching soft trays 1 mm. thickness.
+He used 16% carbamide peroxide, White Dental Beauty Teeth Whitening gels, per 2-4 hours a day with bleaching soft trays 1 mm. thickness.

 As a brand we proposed White Dental Beauty as the first option as we are using it and we are very satisfied not only with the results, but as it is one of the best quality products in the market: we have really low rate of sensitivity thanks to the neutral pH of the product and we have a very good marketing strategy behind it.

-The available options with White Dental Beauty from Optident, are:
+The available options with White Dental Beauty Teeth Whitening gels, are:

 – 6% hydrogen peroxide for 30-60 min a day for 1-2 weeks.